Intersection theory of polymatroids: Augmented geometry of polymatroids

 form a $\ZZ$-basis for $A^\bullet(X_{\textbf a})$.
 Moreover, combining with \Cref{thm:polymatroidintersect}, one can further show that these monomials are equal to the augmented Bergman classes of polymatroids whose multisymmetric lifts are $\Gamma_{\textbf a}$-fixed \emph{Schubert matroids} on ground set $\EE$.
-In particular, $A^{\bullet}(X_{\textbf{a}})$ is generated by the augmented Bergman classes of realizable polymatroids of type $\textbf{a}$.
+In particular, $A^{\bullet}(X_{\textbf{a}})$ is generated by the augmented Bergman classes of realizable polymatroids with cage $\textbf{a}$.
 This basis can also be obtained from the techniques of \cite{DF10} and Theorem~\ref{thm:val}. \end{remark}